9 Things You Should Know Before Getting Botox, According To The Pros

 While fine lines and wrinkles are a completely normal side effect of aging and something everyone will experience, if you prefer a line-free, smoother complexion, instead, a neurotoxin like Botox is here to help.
-“Aging is not a disease,” says Dr. Melissa Henry, MD board-certified dermatologist and Harvard-trained Mohs surgeon.
+“Aging is not a disease,” says Dr. Michelle Henry, MD board-certified dermatologist and Harvard-trained Mohs surgeon.
 “It’s absolutely normal to have fine lines and wrinkles and you can keep them if you’re happy with them.”
 But it’s understandable to have a lot of questions about the treatment before you book an appointment, such as: how much does Botox cost?
 Does it hurt?
 How long does it last?
-All are fair and valid questions.
+Should I see a dermatologist for Botox, or a plastic surgeon?
+All are fair and valid questions when trying to suss out the Botox pros and cons.
 But first, the basics.

 Not to be confused with another popular injectable, dermal fillers (which restore volume to create a more youthful-looking appearance), Botox, “is a neurotoxin which works by blocking the signal between a nerve and muscle so that the muscle cannot contract,” says Dr. Melissa Doft, double-board certified plastic surgeon.
 In other words, whenever it is injected, Botox will cause the underlying muscles to temporarily stop moving.
 This will prevent the fine lines and wrinkles that form from repeated movement in your forehead, the “11’s” between your brows, and around your eyes (or your “crow’s feet”), as well as soften existing wrinkles (more on that later).